What do MAPSS graduates do with their degrees?

-No. MAPSS graduates face the same stiff competition as anyone else when they apply or reapply for the UChicago PhD In some cases, an applicant’s research agenda, developed over the course of their MA study, turns out to be a better fit for faculty and departments elsewhere.
-For that reason, some of our best students have opted to pursue their doctoral work at other first-rate institutions.
+Unfortunately, no. MAPSS students face the same stiff competition as anyone else when they apply or reapply for the UChicago PhD.
+In some cases, an applicant’s research agenda, developed over the course of their MA study, turns out to be a better fit for faculty and departments elsewhere.
+For that reason, some of our best students pursue their doctoral work at other highly ranked institutions.

-In recent years, we have averaged 2 admits per application cycle in most UChicago departments, but we have had as many as 7 (one year in History) and occasionally 0 (especially in those committees, like Social Thought, that take just a handful of students per year).
+In recent years, we have averaged 2-4 admits per application cycle in most UChicago departments, but we have had as many as 9 (one year in Sociology) and occasionally 0 (especially in those departments, like our Committee on Social Thought, that take just a handful of students per year).

-There are approximately 100 MAPSS graduates in various stages of PhD study at UChicago, including 90+ in the Social Sciences and another 7 elsewhere on campus.
+There are more than 100 MAPSS graduates in various stages of PhD study at UChicago, including 90+ in the Social Sciences and another 10 elsewhere on campus.

 Even if a MAPSS degree improves my competitiveness for doctoral admissions and aid, don’t I still lose a year?

 Indeed, by the time you finish MAPSS you will have been fully socialized into graduate academic life.
-You will know what it means to write a graduate and not an undergraduate paper; you will have developed serious methods training that will steer you through subsequent research and prepare you for more advanced seminars; you will have a far better sense of exactly what project you might pursue in your doctoral work, and which faculty and departments would be the best fits for your interests.
+You will know what it means to write a graduate paper; you will have developed serious methods training that will prepare you for more advanced seminars; and you will have a far better sense of exactly what project you might pursue in your doctoral work.

 I am taking my next degree directly into the job market.
 How are the University of Chicago and MAPSS prepared to help me?